-- The female GSD is less likely to guard “her” items, be that a favorite toy, a treat or meal, a certain family member, etc.
+- Less likely to guard “her” items, be that a favorite toy, a treat or meal, a certain family member, etc.

-- Female German Shepherds are more likely to bond equally with more than one family member (aside from the principle person responsible for training and meals).
+- More likely to bond equally with more than one family member (aside from the principle person responsible for training and meals).

-- The female GSD may be easier to train and more sensitive to commands and cues.
+- May be easier to train and more sensitive to commands and cues.

-- A girl GSD may be a better pick for service dog or therapy dog work.
+- Possibly a better pick for service dog or therapy dog work.

-- The female German shepherd can be a better pick for rally, agility, and obedience training due to lighter weight, smaller size, and more graceful body structure.
+- Good for rally, agility, and obedience training due to lighter weight, smaller size, and more graceful body structure.

-- The female GSD is considered less apt to become territorial in the presence of strangers.
+- Less apt to become territorial in the presence of strangers.

 - A female German shepherd dog may be a better pick for first-time dog owners, families with young children, or individuals/families primarily desiring a pet dog.